jeffknupp/blog/in_progress/hardest_revisited.md

 my goal was to introduce Python novices to the `GIL`,  explain its function, discuss a bit of its history.
-"Hardest" in the title was meant to be interpreted as "most techincally challenging," not "most important" or "most interesting to everyday programmers," but it wasn't interpreted that way by a number of people.
+"Hardest" in the title was meant to be interpreted as "most techincally challenging," not "most important" or "most interesting to everyday programmers," but that's not how a number of people took it.
 This is surely due to a lack of clarity on my part, but I hope that this post will help rectify that.
 There are likely a number of approaches/tools to dealing with the `GIL` I did not mention here.
 Feel free to point them out in the comments.